 Will you be able to lose weight if you eliminate fats from your diet?
 Not really.
 Fats are one of the seven essential nutrients of a balanced diet and we can’t live without them.
 But we need to understand Saturated fats vs Unsaturated fats – Which is healthier for our body?

-It’s very easy to get confused on how much fats should we be eating, how to avoid bad fats that clog our arteries, and what role omega 3 fatty acids play in heart health.
+It’s very easy to get confused about how much fats should we be eating, how to avoid bad fats that clog our arteries, and what role omega-3 fatty acids play in heart health.